How it works

 Offering dynamic creative learning programmes in eight subject areas – Art&Design, Craft&Making, Fashion&Business, Film&Screen, Performance&Theatre, Science&Engineering, Society&Change and Writing&Talking – the model works to develop young people’s skills, nurture their talents and encourage their creativity.

-Last year, 1,800 young people attended 94 Saturday Clubs in 72 host institutions nationwide.
-This transformational programme is made possible by the energy and commitment of 400+ tutors, 200+ student assistants, and 500+ industry partners.
-The National Saturday Club year commences with the London Visit, where Club members from across the country come together for the first time to see their self-portraits on display at Central Saint Martins and attend specially arranged tours of some of the UK’s leading cultural institutions.
+The National Saturday Club year commences with The Visit, where Club members from across the country come together for the first time to see their self-portraits on display and attend specially arranged tours of some of the UK’s leading cultural institutions.
 In addition to weekly Saturday sessions delivered by expert tutors, the arrival of the spring term brings with it the unique experience that is a National Saturday Club Masterclass.
 Previous Masterclasses have been led by industry professionals from Adobe, Alexander McQueen, English National Opera, Finisterre, Flight Crowd, Industrial Light & Magic, and more.
 To conclude the year and celebrate their achievements, Club members exhibit their work at London’s prestigious Somerset House, as part of the annual Summer Show.

 As a powerful, countrywide network of shared knowledge and best practice, the model represents an exceptional opportunity to build young people’s creative skills and embolden them to become the next generation of innovators and imaginative thinkers.
 It also serves to connect educators and industry professionals so young people are better informed about the choices that exist for further education and rewarding careers.